wandb/codesearchnet/README.md

 ## Network Architecture

-  This model ingests a parallel corpus of (`comments`, `code`) and learns to retrieve a code snippet given a natural language query.
-Specifically, `comments` are top-level function and method comments (e.g. docstrings in Python), and `code` is an entire function or method.
-Throughout this repo, we refer to the terms docstring and query interchangeably.
+- This model ingests a parallel corpus of (`comment`, `code`) and learns to retrieve a code snippet given a natural language query.

-  The query has a single encoder, whereas each programming language has its own encoder (our initial release has three languages: Python, Java, and C#).
+- The query has a single encoder, whereas each programming language has its own encoder (our initial release has three languages: Python, Java, and C#).

-  Available encoders: Neural-Bag-Of-Words, RNN, 1D-CNN, Self-Attention (BERT), 1D-CNN+Self-Attention Hybrid
+- Available encoders: Neural-Bag-Of-Words, RNN, 1D-CNN, Self-Attention (BERT), 1D-CNN+Self-Attention Hybrid

+The diagram below illustrates the general architecture of our model:

   ![alt text](images/architecture.png "Architecture")